How Does the Premium Tax Credit Work for Health Insurance?

 Find Cheap Health Insurance in Your Area

-It's only available if you buy insurance through a state or federal health insurance marketplace, and you need to make about $60,000 or less per year (roughly $125,000 per year for a family of four).
-You may also qualify for subsidies if you spend more than 8.5% of your household income on health insurance.
+To qualify, you need to have marketplace coverage and make about $63,000 or less per year (roughly $129,000 per year for a family of four) or spend more than 8.5% of your household income on health insurance.

 What is a health insurance tax credit?

-A premium tax credit, also called a premium subsidy, lowers the cost of your health insurance.
-You can apply the discount to your monthly bill, or you can get the credit as a tax refund at the end of the year.
-However, Catastrophic coverage health plans aren't eligible for premium tax credits.
+A premium tax credit (also called a premium subsidy) lowers the cost of your health insurance.
+You can use the discount to lower your monthly bill, or receive the credit as a tax refund at the end of the year.

 The credit is part of the Affordable Care Act (ACA), also called Obamacare.
 Premium tax credits help make marketplace health insurance more affordable.

-Roughly 4 in 10 people with a marketplace plan pay less than $10 per month, on average, for coverage.
-The size of your premium tax credit depends on your household income.
+The size of your premium tax credit will depend on your household income.
 Typically, the less you earn, the larger your subsidy.

-Health insurance tax credit amounts are set by the federal government, so they're the same nationwide.
-You can only qualify for a premium tax credit if you buy a Bronze, Silver, Gold or Platinum plan from HealthCare.gov or your state's health exchange.
+You can only qualify for a premium tax credit if you buy coverage from HealthCare.gov or your state's health exchange.
+The following plan types are eligible for subsidies:

 How do I know if I qualify for a tax credit?

-When you apply for coverage through a health insurance marketplace, also called an exchange, the system will determine your eligibility for tax credits based on how much money you make and the number of people in your household.
+When you buy coverage through a health insurance marketplace (also called an exchange), the system will determine if you can get tax credits based on how much money you make and the number of people in your household.

-You can preview your tax credit eligibility by using an Affordable Care Act subsidy calculator.
-If you qualify, then you'll get a quote for the second-cheapest Silver plan available, which is how the government figures out your tax credit.
+You can get an idea of the size of your premium tax credit by using a health care subsidy calculator.
+If you qualify, then you'll get a quote for the second-cheapest Silver plan available.

-The dollar value of your tax credit depends on two factors: the size of your family and your income.
-In other words, even if you earn more money, you can remain eligible for a premium tax credit if your family also gets bigger.
+The value of your tax credit depends on two factors: the size of your family and your income.
+That means you may still be able to get a premium tax credit if your family also gets bigger, even if you earn more money.

-What are the income limits for the health insurance subsidy?
+What is the income limit for marketplace insurance in 2025?

-The 2024 income limits for the health insurance subsidy are $60,240 for a single person and $124,800 for a family of four.
-That's four times the federal poverty level (FPL), and the most you can earn and still qualify for premium tax credits (unless you pay more than 8.5% of your income for health insurance).
+The 2025 Affordable Care Act (ACA) income limits for health insurance subsidies cap out at $62,600 for a single person and $128,600 for a family of four, unless you pay more than 8.5% of your income for health insurance.

 Family size | Income range |